slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The mind that opens to a new idea never returns to its original size.' -- Albert Einstein*

+> *'Separate the processes of creation from improving.
+You can’t write and edit, or sculpt and polish, or make and analyze at the same time.
+If you do, the editor stops the creator.
+While you invent, don’t select.
+While you sketch, don’t inspect.
+While you write the first draft, don’t reflect.
+At the start, the creator mind must be unleashed from judgement.' -- Kevin Kelly*

 ### How to judge ideas?

 Ask peers.
 Managers will regret more a false positive than a false negative.